elze/context-api-weather/client/README.md

 A React.js app that displays the weather, written for Women Who Code Austin React.js meetup to illustrate Context API.

+The context API-related code is in the UseContextApi branch.
+The main branch does not have it.
+This is so we could compare how to build the same functionality with Context and without Context.

+This app is deployed here on Vercel: https://context-api-weather.vercel.app/

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).